The Complete Guide to Venture Capital Trusts (VCTs)

 2014-2015

-- Investments conditional on a share buy back or made within a six-month period of a sale of shares in the VCT would no longer qualify for Income Tax relief (to prevent multiple claims to income tax relief on essentially the same investment)
+- Investments conditional on a share buyback or made within a six-month period of a sale of shares in the VCT would no longer qualify for Income Tax relief (to prevent multiple claims for income tax relief on essentially the same investment).

 2015-2016

-- Companies now subject to a lifetime limit on investments received under the venture capital schemes (EIS, SEIS, VCT and Social Investment Tax Relief)
+- Companies were subject to a lifetime limit on investments received under the venture capital schemes (EIS, SEIS, VCT and Social Investment Tax Relief).

-- Any investment must be made into a company within seven years of the first commercial sale (10 years for KI companies)
+- Any investment must be made into a company within seven years of the first commercial sale (10 years for KICs).

-- Maximum number of employees at investment increased from <250 to <500 for KICs
+- The maximum number of employees at investment increased from <250 to <500 for KICs.

-- Investees are no longer able to use money raised to fund acquisitions of other companies.
+- Investees were no longer able to use money raised to fund acquisitions of other companies.
 Investment must be used to promote the growth and development of the business.

 2017-2018

-- VCT-qualifying loans must be unsecured and returns must not be above 10% of the loan capital
+- VCT-qualifying loans needed to be unsecured and returns must not be above 10% of the loan capital.

-- 30% of funds raised by a VCT in an accounting period to be invested in qualifying holdings within one year
+- Funds raised by a VCT in an accounting period were required to have 30% invested in qualifying holdings within one year.

-- VCTs have 12 months to reinvest any gains from investments
+- VCTs had 12 months to reinvest any gains from investments.

 There are three main types of VCTs in the UK:

-- Specialist VCTs have more strategic investment objectives, investing in specific industries that may carry more specific risk but can offer higher returns.
+Specialist VCTs have more strategic investment objectives, investing in specific industries that may carry more specific risks but can offer higher returns..

 VCTs backing UK companies

-Below are just a selection of the Venture Capital Trusts that we track on the Beauhurst platform, all currently backing fast-growth companies in the UK.
+Below are just a selection of the Venture Capital Trusts that we have on the Beauhurst platform, all currently backing high-growth companies in the UK.

 Pembroke VCT has invested in a wide range of high-growth consumer businesses so far.
-These include the sustainable sportswear brand TALA, (recently exited) pasta delivery service Pasta Evangelists, and women’s clothing brand ME+EM.
+These include the sustainable sportswear brand TALA, women’s clothing brand ME+EM, and meal subscription service and restaurateur Pasta Evangelists.

 Despite the large number of SaaS businesses within its portfolio, Foresight VCT does invest in companies across various industries.
 Other high-growth companies receiving investment from Foresight include organic food brand The Naked Deli, e-commerce advisory service Space 48, and the gym chain Ten Health & Fitness.

 Seneca Growth Capital VCT’s portfolio companies include rapid test developer and manufacturer Abingdon Health, which played a key role in providing lateral flow tests during the COVID-19 pandemic.
-Also included are fashion retail marketplace SilkFred, cancer therapeutics drug developer Evgen Pharma, and SaaS workplace platform Vizibl.
+Also included are fashion retail marketplace SilkFred, cancer therapeutics drug developer TheraCryf (formerly Evgen Pharma), and SaaS workplace platform Vizibl.

 Its portfolio of high-growth UK companies includes Veremark, which uses blockchain-powered software to automate the process of background checks.
 Triple Point Venture Fund has also invested into Quit Genius, which develops an online therapeutics tool to help users combat smoking additions, and Vyne, a payments business that uses Open Banking APIs.